sparkfabrik/terraform-typesense-keys/README.md

 # Typesense Keys Module

-This module creates Typesense API keys and a Kubernetes secret for Drupal projects.
+This module creates Typesense API keys and optionally a Kubernetes secret.

 ## What it creates

-- **Read-only API key**: For document search operations
+- **Read-only API key**: For document search operations.
-- **Full access API key**: For all Typesense operations
+- **Full access API key**: For all Typesense operations.
-- **Kubernetes secret**: Contains host URL, API keys, and collection prefix
+- **Kubernetes secret**: Contains host URL, API keys, and collection prefix (optional).

 ## Diagram